Inventory Physical Count Documents¶

 query = sql.SQL(

-"SELECT * FROM performance.inv_physical_count_documents {where} ORDER BY physical_count_id, document_id",
+"SELECT {columns} FROM performance.v_inv_physical_count_documents {where} ORDER BY physical_count_id, document_id",

 ¶